How to Self-Publish a Children’s Paperback Book

 Once you’re satisfied, click the “Approve” button at the lower right.
 This is not publishing, it's just saving the data generated by the previewer.

-This section shows a summary of the details.
+This section shows an overview of the details.
 The cost of printing is also displayed here.
 Since all the steps have been completed, this figure is accurate.
 It’s the price you pay if you order your own book.
 Deciding on the retail price comes next.

 Territories for Distribution